ISSUE 03

 EMANUEL

 Yeah.
 Agreed.
 And I also feel like on the topic of assimilation—like, what does that mean?
-Like I feel like maybe in our generation, there’s almost like a push against blanket assimilation because what does that mean?
+Like I feel like in our generation, there’s almost like a push against blanket assimilation because what does that mean?
 That’s almost like relinquishing your culture so that you can fit into this existing majority, right?
-And oftentimes what that means is like neglecting your language, neglecting customs that are important to you, and just performing whiteness or Blackness if you choose to go that way.
+And oftentimes what that means is like neglecting your language, neglecting customs that are important to you, and just performing whiteness or Blackness.

 And for me as someone who spent 20 years of my early life not in this country, I’m like—I just know that’s not in the cards for me.
 Like I have no interest in trying to assimilate into being an “American.”
 Like I actually love the fact that I have all these different experiences.
 And for me, I can see myself like as equally as Korean as American.
 And I feel like more people are sort of in that vein now because, like, what do you gain from assimilating, you know?
 Like you have more to lose.